Peeking inside a $15 Camera

 WhiteBalance = 0

 Everything's held together with sticky foam pads.
-I can only imagine how these'll hold up in 20 years!

 The camera's version text is written on the PCB.
 It reads "HX02-K600C V1.0" and "230523" (date code?).